Need experienced Bergen County drainage contractors for culvert pipe installation or repair in NJ? Call us today for a FREE cost estimate!

 - Aluminized corrugated metal.
 Aluminized corrugated metal is similar to galvanized corrugated metal, but with a longer service life– sometimes exceeding 100 years.
 Available in diameters as small as 12” and as large as 144”, it’s known for its good structural integrity.

 - Polymer coated corrugated metal.
 Made from zinc-coated steel with a protective polymer coating, this material comes with extra protection from the elements.
-This gives polymer coated corrugated metal good durability and a long service life.
+This gives polymer coated corrugated metal good durability and long service life.

 In much of New Jersey, plumbing codes and subcodes dictate the minimum size for culvert pipes, along with other regulations concerning proper culvert installation.